unicode-org/cldr/docs/ldml/tr35-collation.md

 &x <\uFFFF
 ```

-**Note:**

-* Java uses an early version of this collation syntax, but has not been updated recently.
+> :point_right: **Note**: Java uses an early version of this collation syntax, but has not been updated recently.
 It does not support any of the syntax marked with [...], and its default table is not the DUCET nor the CLDR root collation.

 ### 2.5 <a name="Root_Data_Files" href="#Root_Data_Files">Root Collation Data Files</a>